Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network

 \subsection{Experiment Settings}

 \textbf{Implementation details}.
 Our proposed method consists of three modules: $\Psi_{i}(\cdot)$ for illumination map estimation, $\Phi_{c}(\cdot)$ for content-associated deep compensation, and $\Omega_{o}(\cdot)$ for deep optimization.
 We implement these modules by the proposed pseudo-explicit feature interaction with a dense-skip connection.
 To balance performance and computational expenses, we set the iterative stage number as 3, the layer number as 6, and the channel number as 32 respectively.
 During training, we randomly cropped patches of spatial dimensions $32 \times 32$ from LF images.
 We set the batch size as 2 and initialized the learning rate as $1e^{-4}$, which was halved every 1000 epochs.
 We used the Adam optimizer \cite{DBLP15} with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
-We implemented our method with PyTorch. \\
+We implemented our method with PyTorch.

 \textbf{Datasets}.
 Both synthetic LF images from the Inria \cite{shi2019framework} and HCI \cite{honauer2017dataset} benchmarks and real-world LF images captured with a Lytro Illum camera provided by L3F dataset \cite{lamba2020harnessing} were employed to train and test.
 Specifically, for the synthetic LF dataset, 22 LF images of dimensions $5\times5\times512\times512$ from HCI and 33 LF images of the same dimensions from Inria were selected to form the training set.
 The test set contains 2 LF images from HCI and 4 LF images from Inria.
-For the L3F dataset, we used the same training and test sets as L3fnet \cite{lamba2020harnessing} with size $7\times7\times434\times625$.
-Note that L3Fnet needs additional SAIs to fully reconstruct all SAIs, so the used angular resolution for synthetic LF and real-world LF are $7\times7$ and $9\times9$, respectively.
+The data simulation process follows the methodology described in \cite{zhang2023lrt}, employing a low-light factor of $0.2$ and a Gaussian noise deviation of $0.25$.
+For the L3F dataset \cite{lamba2020harnessing}, we use the same training and test set partitioning provided by the dataset, and the dimensions of the LF data are $7\times7\times434\times625$.
+Note that L3Fnet needs additional SAIs as the input to their view reconstruction block, so the input angular resolution of L3FNet for synthetic LF and real-world LF are $7\times7$ and $9\times9$, respectively.